Sue9104/web-manual/interface/owner-project-management.md

 2. allocate multiple items to one translator
 3. search items by project name, priority, deadline, keyword, status

-## Conflict Handle
+## Feedback

-Master need quickly reply to the suggestion submited by guests.
+Owner need quickly reply to the suggestion submited by guests.
 All the suggestion are listed here.

 > Description of status please see [status](../glossary.md#status)